We are looking for Big People – are you?

 Will I travel all the time when working at QVARTZ?

-We like to say that we have Nordic roots but global reach.
+We like to say that we have a Nordic heritage but a global reach.
 This means that we emphasise co-operation on projects across our offices, so our consultants get to know each other and get to experience life and work in different business cultures.
 It also means that we follow our clients around the globe whenever necessary.
 Additionally, we offer consultants a chance to work with Australian strategy consulting firm Port Jackson Partners through a reciprocal exchange programme.
-Currently, James Uytendaal from Port Jackson is working from our office in Copenhagen, and Morten Mondrup Andreassen from our office in Copenhagen is riding the waves of Australian business culture.
+Currently, Harald Hoch from our office in Copenhagen is riding the waves of Australian business culture.
 However, this doesn’t necessarily mean that you will travel all the time.
 Our consultants can influence their own career progression and work life and this includes the degree of travelling.
 Scroll down on this page to see a few examples of different ways of working as a management consultant.

 How long will it take before I can become partner in QVARTZ?

 There’s no easy answer to that, unfortunately.
 Everyone in QVARTZ is evaluated on an ongoing basis.
 Over time, consultants take on more responsibility and greater challenges with regard to project complexity, client relationships, leadership roles and project management.
 The ability to build relationships, lead internal efforts and contribute to the development of our civilisation will increasingly play a larger role in the career progression.
 But being consultants, we have designed a model, of course.
 We can’t help it, it runs in our veins.
 Here you can see it along with a short description of each step on the career path.